mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 All the minimizers available in Mantid 3.7 were compared, with the exception of FABADA which belongs to a different class of methods and would not be compared in a fair manner.
-Minimizers are used here as "black boxes", without any special initialization, constraints, or rewriting of the equations to fit.
+For all the minimizers compared here the algorithm :ref:`Fit <algm-Fit>` was run using the same initialization or starting points for test every problem, as specified in the test problem definitions.
+No constraints or ties were added.

 Accuracy is measured using the sum of squared fitting errors as metric, or "ChiSquared" as defined in :ref:`Fit